 GCF's educational philosophy and methodologies promote campus members taking ownership and stewardship of their campus.
 Global Campus participants are the creators and producers of their educational experiences and take on leadership opportunities as faculty, students, and administrative staff.

 “I never thought I'd ever be able to go to college.”

 Scott, Global Campus Bradford

 GCF fosters a worldwide network of campuses that are interconnected to promote authentic cross-cultural exchanges and innovative educational opportunities.
-Currently, there are eight campuses in Vermont USA, one campus in New Hampshire, and seven in Northern Thailand.
+Currently, there are eleven campuses in Vermont USA, one campus in New Hampshire, and seven in Northern Thailand.